 Medical appointments or advice

-Call 999 in a medical emergency.
+Call 999 in an emergency.
 This is when somebody is seriously ill or injured, and their life is at serious risk.
-Tell the call handler you’re following shielding measures because of an underlying health condition.
+Tell the call handler that you have been asked to shield because of an underlying health condition.

-If, at any point, you think you have developed symptoms of coronavirus, such as a new, continuous cough and/or high temperature (above 37.8 °C), seek clinical advice.
+If, at any point, you think you have developed symptoms of coronavirus, call 111.
+Symptoms include:

 A new continuous cough is where you: